tsheeran1/Inst-RPI-in-VirtualBox-Mac/2-Configure Virtual Machine.md

 # Configure Virtual Machine and install Debian and Raspberry Pi Desktop

-In this step we will configure VirtualBox so it is ready to install the operating system we downloaded Debian.org
+In this step we will configure VirtualBox so it is ready to install the operating system we downloaded either from Debian.org or from RaspberryPi.org

-Same assumptions:  Downloads in ~/username/Downloads folder on iMac and you have "sudo" privs
+This episode will create a Debian 64-bit Virtual Machine with 2GB RAM and 20GB Hard Disk, and will:
+* Configure the VM to enable a shared clipboard between the host and VM systems
+* Configure the VM with a Bridged network adapter and a Local-Host network adapter
+* Configure the VM to access a host USB port
+* Configure the VM to share a folder with the host

+Assumptions:
+* You download files to your Mac's "Downloads" folder
+* You have admin privs on your Mac
+* You have 20GB (ideally more) free space on your Mac's startup disk.
+The VM will reserve this even when it is not running.

 ## Steps

 1. Click on VirtualBox in your Applications Folder (where you installed it).
 You should see a screen like this: